Narwallets/narwallets-extension/API-design.md

 The chrome extension-wallet has all the required dependencies to communicate with the chain, and its job is to sign and boradcast transactions into the chain, *hiding all the complexity from the DApp*.

-Because the wallet-SDK is very simple, it could be possible to create a single DApp that works with different blockchains, depending on what extension-wallet you decide to activate to "connect-to-the-web-page".
+Because the Wallet-SDK is very simple, it could be possible to create a single DApp that works with different blockchains, depending on what extension-wallet you decide to activate to "connect-to-the-web-page".
 The wallet itself handles all the complexity of tx-signing and broadcasting, and the smart contracts are different for each chain, but because the wallet-SDK is simple and high-level, it could "*theoretically*" be possible to use the same DApp UX code to operate on different chains.

 The core Wallet integration API is 200 lines of typescript, and this is all a DApp must include.
 There's no other dependencies than this one (no tweetnacl,bn,bip39,crypto,sha256).
-So [this problem](https://github.com/ethereum/web3.js/issues/1178) is avoided for the DApps.

 All the complexity of connecting to the chain is handled by the chrome-extension wallet listening on the other side.
 This represents an advantage for DApps on the download size.
-Narwallets integration is 200 lines of typescript, while web3.js is 12MB unpacked, and ether.js is 9MB unpacked
+Narwallets integration is 200 lines of typescript, while web3.js is 12MB unpacked, and ether.js is 9MB unpacked.
+Our design of the ultra-ligth Wallet-API solves [the download-size problem](https://github.com/ethereum/web3.js/issues/1178) for all integrated DApps.

 *Core Wallet API:*
 ```typescript